 She is a member of the American Society for Microbiology.

-- Co-Leader, HIV Cure Scientific Working Group, Johns Hopkins Center for AIDS Research (CFAR)
+- Co-Director, HIV Cure Scientific Working Group, Johns Hopkins Center for AIDS Research (CFAR)

 Centers & Institutes

 - M.D., National Cheng Kung University (Taiwan) (2002)

 - M.S., National Taiwan University (Taiwan) (2007)

 - Ph.D., Johns Hopkins University School of Medicine (Maryland) (2013)